Retail Sales Plunge In March

 Industry performance in March was extremely diverse as the COVID-19 outbreak caused massive disruptions to economic activity.

-Businesses and consumers may adapt somewhat but a full recovery is unlikely to occur for several months.
+Businesses and consumers may adapt somewhat, but a full recovery is unlikely to occur for several months.

 By Robert Hughes